hth313/ladybug/doc/prompting.rst

 built in prompting instructions.

-Executing a prompting instruction will make it to prompt for its argument.
+Executing a prompting instruction will cause it to prompt for its argument.
 Outside program mode, this is no problem as it was always supported.
 In program mode, the instruction and its postfix operand will be inserted in the program as a semi-merged instruction.